i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### Registering a PHP version in PhpSwitcher

+Once you have compiled and installed a new PHP version, you need to register it into the PhpSwitcher plugin to make it available for your customers.
+This task must be done as follow:

 1. Login into the panel as administrator and go to the PhpSwitcher interface ( settings section )
-2. Create a new PHP version with that kind of parameters:
+2. Create a new PHP version as follow:

 <table>
 	<tr>